zhenhaohe/ACCL/index.md

 ## ACCL Structure

-ACCL is a combination of software running on the host CPU, FPGA data-moving hardware, and control firmware executing ona FPGA-embedded microcontroller.
+ACCL is a combination of software running on the host CPU, FPGA data-moving hardware, and control firmware executing on a FPGA-embedded microcontroller.
 Here is a high level overview of the ACCL structure:

 ![schematic](images/ccl_kernels.svg)